-The following field and laboratory analytical efforts are being conducted to support the evaluation of the arsenic increase in Screen 9 and offer insights into mitigation strategies:
+The following field and laboratory analytical efforts are still being conducted to support the evaluation of the arsenic increase in screen 9 and offer insights into mitigation strategies:

-- 1. Continue weekly measurement of field chemistry from Screen 9 including temperature, pH, specific conductance, DO, ORP, Fe+2, sulfate, and sulfide
+- 1. Continue weekly measurement of field chemistry from Screen 9 including temperature, pH, specific conductance, DO, and ORP

-- 2. Arsenic speciation

-- 3. Organic carbon analyses
+- 2. Organic carbon analyses

-- 4. Microbial community analysis
+- 3. Microbial community analysis